GREASE interceptor pumping IN Jacksonville

 The frequency of your establishment’s grease pumping depends on the guidelines set out by the Jacksonville City Health Department.
-Before they can implement a schedule of pumping and clean-up, they need to know some basic information about your business.
-First of all, the size of your interceptor.
+Before they can implement a schedule of pumping and clean-up, they need to know some necessary information about your business.
+First of all, they need to know the size of your interceptor.
 A larger interceptor fills slowly and may only need a few pumping sessions annually.
 On the other hand, a small capacity grease trap requires more frequent emptying.

 Another thing the officials will consider is the amount of greasy food you prepare.
-Restaurants that have a lot of fried dishes on the menu use more oil, which means their grease interceptor will fill faster.
-Whichever the case, your grease interceptor should only reach about 25% before it is emptied.
-We’ll discuss more this rule in a bit.
-Generally speaking, smaller restaurants with low grease waste may only need cleaning once a year while larger ones up to three times annually.
+Restaurants with many fried dishes on the menu use more oil, which means their grease interceptor will fill faster.
+Whatever the case, your grease interceptor should only reach about 25% before it is emptied.
+We’ll discuss this rule more in a bit.
+Generally speaking, smaller restaurants with low grease waste may only need cleaning once a year while larger ones may require up to three times annually.

 The 25% rule

 The 25% rule is the only way City Officials can ensure that your business never causes dangerous back-ups or overflows in the sewer system.
 The idea is to pump FOG from your interceptor way before it poses a threat to the environment.
-With ample time, every food establishment has to perform grease interceptor pumping; there is no excuse for grease reaching the sewer systems.
+Every food establishment has to perform grease interceptor pumping; there is no excuse for grease reaching the sewer systems.

 To ensure that restaurants religiously follow this rule, Health Inspectors regularly examine the Maintenance Logbook required by every restaurant owner.
 With such diligent efforts, the city is kept safe from FOG spills.